Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     provided features for high availability and
     server side redundancy.

-    The CMAF ingest protocol
-    advances over the smooth
+    The DASH-IF CMAF ingest protocol defined in this document, advances over the smooth
     ingest protocol including lessons learned over the last
     ten years after the initial deployment of
     smooth streaming in 2009 and several advances
     on signaling metadata and timed text.

-    In addition, it incorporates the latest media formats
+    In addition, the current specification incorporates the latest media formats
     and protocols, making it ready for current and
     next generation media codecs such as [[!MPEGHEVC]]
     and protocols like MPEG DASH [[!MPEGDASH]].